redis/redis-doc/topics/indexes.md

 have to retrieve the hash value by object ID and `ZREM` it in the sorted set view.

-Representing and querying graphs using an hexastore
+### Representing and querying graphs using a hexastore
-===

 One cool thing about composite indexes is that they are handy in order to represent graphs, using a data structure which is called